Digital Marketing Consultant

 One of the more honest observations about the current SEO transition is that authority signals, which sophisticated SEOs always knew mattered, now matter in ways that are much harder to fake or shortcut.

-Traditional SEO rewarded a set of proxies for authority.
-Keyword optimization, backlink volume, page speed, schema markup.
-These worked well when the evaluator was an algorithm matching signals against a ranking formula.
+Traditional SEO rewarded a set of proxies for authority: keyword optimization, backlink volume, page speed, and precise structured data.
+These worked well when the evaluator was an algorithm matching signals against a ranking formula and using it to help search engines categorize the page.
 They work less well when the evaluator is an AI system synthesizing answers from multiple sources and making judgment calls about which sources are trustworthy enough to cite.

 What AI systems actually evaluate when deciding whether to cite a source includes the following factors, verified across multiple research sources: